Jonah Heim Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees have the fifth-ranked team ERA among all MLB pitching staffs (3.74).
+- The Yankees have a 3.71 team ERA that ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to rank 16th in baseball in home runs given up (84 total, 1.1 per game).
+- The Yankees rank 16th in baseball in home runs allowed (85 total, 1.1 per game).

+- Severino (0-2) gets the starting nod for the Yankees in his seventh start of the season.
+He's put together a 6.30 ERA in 30 2/3 innings pitched, with 28 strikeouts.

-- In his most recent outing on Sunday against the Boston Red Sox, the right-hander tossed 4 2/3 innings, allowing two earned runs while surrendering five hits.
+- The righty's last time out was on Sunday against the Boston Red Sox, when he tossed five innings, surrendering three earned runs while giving up seven hits.

-- The 27-year-old has amassed a 4.65 ERA and 9.2 strikeouts per nine innings across 15 games this season, while giving up a batting average of .281 to opposing hitters.
+- The 29-year-old has a 6.30 ERA and 8.4 strikeouts per nine innings across six games this season, while allowing a batting average of .279 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.